UserNotFoundXEption/CupaGoovno/README.md

 - Playing in co-op might cause some unexpected bugs as the mod doesn't fully support multiplayer.
 - The mod will receive minor updates based on your feedback to further enhance your experience.
     - If you encounter an issue, please describe it in detail and send your LogOutput.log file from Cuphead/BepInEx/ folder.
-- Most likely not compatible with most mods.
+- Not compatible with most mods.
 Use only this one.
 - Some parryable projectiles don't fill supermeter.

 ## Known Issues